Seaweed and Kelp:

 Seaweeds as Carotenoids

-Ultimately, a lot of studies have demonstrated the antioxidant properties of the carotenoids found in algae are basically the BOMB.
-They have been proven to play a role in preventing many problems linked to oxidative stress (Burtin, 2003).
+Many studies have demonstrated the antioxidant properties of the carotenoids found in algae.
+They have even been proven to play a role in preventing many problems linked to oxidative stress (Burtin, 2003).

 If you are now wondering what oxidative stress is, it is what occurs when the oxidants are winning, and there is not enough antioxidants to storm the beach and save the day.